JoshSinyor/airport_challenge/development_process.md

 This file documents the process of designing, coding and testing this project.
 This process will use the TDD process, divided into several steps.
 These steps are:

-1. Identifying User Stories, and sorting them into:
+1. [x]  Identifying User Stories, and sorting them into:
-    * Objects and their Attributes, and
+ [x]      * Objects and their Attributes, and
-    * the Messages to be sent between them.
+ [x]      * the Messages to be sent between them.
-2. Identifying Features
+2. [x]  Identifying Features
-3. Creating individual files for each Class.
+3. [x]  Creating individual files for each Class.
-3. Creating
+4. [x]  Creating individual RSpec files for each Class.
+5. [ ]  Write RSpec Unit tests for each individual feature.

 ##  1. User Stories, Objects, Attributes & Messages: